TeamCros/Cros-Project/README.md

 Then, in order to start Doom or Super Mario (for example), you will need a (legal) copy of the Doom shareware WAD file and a Super Mario Bros NES rom file.
 You should place these files in your home directory.
 Finally simply run the corresponding script to start the game.

+We have designed a plastic encoluse that can be printed on a 3D printer without support.
+Download the STL file in the enclosure folder.